It seems hardly a day goes by without another story of doom and gloom related to outdoor air pollution in China.

 Along with relocation and the culture shock that comes with it, most new expats in Shanghai spend more time indoors than before.

 Many expat spouses might have had jobs back home, but give up work to relocate to China with their families.
 This means they spend much more time inside their homes in China than they did in their native country.
 This can lead to higher exposure to toxins from cleaning agents that are used in the home.

 Phthalates and BPA are common ingredients in cleaning and personal care products.
 A study conducted by Biological Psychiatry uncovered a positive correlation between Phthalates and ADD/ADHD symptoms.

-Currently, standards for cleaning products in China are lower than in many Western countries, so the impact can be even more hazardous to the health of Shanghai expats.
+Currently, standards for cleaning products in China are lower than in many Western countries, so the impact can be even more hazardous to the health of expats.

 Fortunately, Chinese authorities are discussing stricter standards which are expected out in the next few years.

 Concentrations of the PM2.5 (fine particulate matter) pollutant are usually lower indoors than outdoors in China, but this does not mean indoor air quality is less hazardous than outdoor air quality.

 According to the US Environmental Protection Agency (EPA), the concentrations of some of the other key air pollutants are typically 2-5 times higher in indoor air than outdoor air in Western countries.
 Unlike PM2.5 which mostly comes from outside the home, these other pollutants are emitted from products inside the home.
 So expats in China should be aware of this danger, especially when they keep their windows closed during bad air days.